389ds/389ds.github.io/docs/389ds/design/password-extensibility.md

 Before a password set operation, there have been requests to customise the password quality checking process in extended ways.

 A plugin would register a function as PLUGIN_PASSWORD_QUALITY_FN.
+(NOTE: Could be renamed to PLUGIN_PASSWORD_POLICY_FN to indicate it can do more than just "check quality", but can apply more broad decisions?)

 If password migration is enabled (true), password quality is not checked.
 (Can't check quality of a hash!)